brodieG/r2c/README.md

     sum
     ## function (..., na.rm = FALSE)  .Primitive("sum")

+Note we did not time the splitting step, and our groups are purposefully
+pre-sorted:

+    head(g, 20)
+    ## [1] 0 0 1 1 1 1 1 2 2 2 2 2 2 2 3 3 3 4 4 4

+This is to keep the focus benchmarks on the statistic computation.
+When computing simple group statistics like `sum`, the sorting / splitting step can be slower than the statistic computation.

 ## What If We Could Compile R?

 That would be nice, wouldn't it?
 Well, we (at least I) can't compile the